Schedule

 • Kate Millet, “Sexual Politics: A Manifesto for Revolution,” pp. 111–12

-• “Politics of the Ego: A Manifesto For N. Y. Radical Feminists,” pp. 124–26
+• “Politics of the Ego: A Manifesto for N. Y. Radical Feminists,” pp. 124–26

-• Radicalesbians, “The Woman-Identified Woman” (1970), in Notes III, pp. 81–84
+• Radicalesbians, “The Woman-Identified Woman,” pp. 81–84

 2026-03-30 The fall and rise of contemporary political philosophy Political philosophy: Second time’s the charm?
 I